-Before reading this article please note that we have full test banks for Computing Technology for All, and Discrete Math.
-We also have partial test banks Python, Java, and C++.
+Before reading this article please note that we have full test banks for Computing Technology for All, Python, and C++ and Discrete Math.
+We also have a partial test banks Java.

-zyBooks now supports the ability for instructors to create multiple-choice tests for their class using a set of questions created by our authors.
+zyBooks now supports the ability for instructors to create multiple-choice tests for their class using a set of questions created by our authors, for certain zyBook subjects.
 The tests that you create can be exported as a set of MS Word documents.
-Note that zyBooks does not provide a testing platform and tests cannot be taken and graded online.
+Note that zyBooks does not provide a testing platform and tests cannot be taken and graded online in the zyBooks platform.
 Students do not have a "Tests" tab.
-You are responsible for distributing tests to students outside of the zyBooks platform.
+You are able to distribute tests to students using whatever written or online means you wish.

 Creating a test